Fall 2014 - September to December 2014 - Updated 2015-09-06 00:43 EDT

 user001

-copies these files.This reviews the account management commands you learned above and in your previous term.
+through user100/etc/skel/ in them.
+Only useradd copies these files.This reviews the account management commands you learned above and in your previous term.
 Links to previous term notes and worksheets are given above under Review of CST8207 account management.
 None of the items below require you to text-edit any system files using a text editor.
 Actions can be performed using the correct account management commands.
 Most account management commands will require

-permissions to run.
+rootpermissions to run.

 Make sure you have correctly followed all the above steps, including

-command to create 97 accounts.
+using the newusers command to create 97 accounts.
 Verify that

 you have created all the users and HOME directories for accounts

-through user100
+user001 through user100 before continuing.

-Use a system admin command to create a new group called common
+Use a system admin command to create a new group called common.

-Use a system admin command to add users User 004
+Use a system admin command to add users User 004 and User 005 to the

-common
+common group.

-Create a directory called /home/common
+Create a directory called /home/common owned by your sysadmin user,

-and group-owned by the new common
+and group-owned by the new common group.

-Change the permissions on /home/common
+Change the permissions on /home/common so that your sysadmin user

-can read/write/search, members of the common
+can read/write/search, members of the common group can

 read/write/search, and it is not accessible in any way to other users.